MISP/misp-book/appendices/README.md

 Required variables:

-* `enabled` – if it is true, all users must log in trought LDAP account.
+* `enabled` – if it is true, all users must log in through LDAP account.
 * `ldapServer` – a full LDAP URI of the form ldap://hostname:port or ldaps://hostname:port for TLS encryption.
-* `ldapDN` – DN for path that contains users.
+* `ldapDN` – DN for a path that contains users.

 Optional variables:

-* `name` – indentity provider name.
-Will be shown in login screen and user editing for.
+* `name` – identity provider name.
+Will be shown in the login screen and user editing for.
 Can contain HTML.
 * `ldapReaderUser` – DN or RDN LDAP user with permission to read LDAP information about users.
 * `ldapReaderPassword` – password for that user.
 * `ldapSearchFilter` - LDAP search filter.